Tpatt97/Differential-Drive-Arduino-Rover/README.md

 ### Modular Assembly

-- The upper electronics tray was designed as a removable modular assembly using alignment pins and recessed magnetic attachment points integrated directly into the chassis geometry.
-This allowed rapid access to the embedded electronics while maintaining repeatable alignment and secure retention during operation.
+- The upper electronics tray was designed as a removable modular assembly using alignment pins and recessed magnetic attachment points integrated directly into the lower chassis and upper tray.
+This architecture allowed rapid access to the battery bank while maintaining repeatable alignment and secure retention of the embedded electronics during both battery replacement and rover operation.

 ![Modular System](images/Modular_System_2.JPG)